facebookresearch/LaMCTS/LaNAS/LaNet/README.md

 CIFAR10 folder currently contains the test and training pipeline using the NASNet search space.
-<b>We also provide instructions to port the training script toward the ImageNet.</b>

 The code for EfficientNet search space on ImageNet will be released later.